hassenius/terraform-module-icp-deploy/README.md

 Configuration file is generated from items in the following order

 1. config.yaml shipped with ICP (if config_strategy = merge, else blank)
-2. config.yaml specified in icp_config_file
+2. config.yaml specified in `icp_config_file`
-3. key: value items specified in icp_configuration
+3. key: value items specified in `icp_configuration`

+### Scaling
+The module supports automatic scaling of worker nodes.
+To scale simply add more nodes in the root resource supplying the `icp-worker` variable.
+You can see working examples for softlayer [in the icp-softlayer](https://github/ibm-cloud-architecture/terraform-icp-softlayer) repository

+Please note, because of how terraform handles module dependencies and triggers, it is currently necessary to retrigger the scaling resource **after scaling down** nodes.
+If you don't do this ICP will continue to report inactive nodes until the next scaling event.
+To manually trigger the removal of deleted node, run these commands:

+1. `terraform taint --module icpprovision null_resource.icp-worker-scaler`
+2. `terraform apply`